Johns Hopkins University: Notable alumni

 Woodrow Wilson, the first and only U.S. President to hold a doctoral degree, received his Ph.D. in history from Johns Hopkins in 1890.
-39th Vice President and Governor of Maryland (1967–1969) Spiro Agnew studied chemistry at Hopkins.
-Other Hopkins alumni in who have reached prominent positions in government include Secretary of War Newton D. Baker, who presided over U.S. involvement in World War I; Surgeon General Antonia Novello, the first woman and first Hispanic American appointed to her position; and Treasury Secretary Timothy Geithner who oversaw U.S. economic recovery from the Great Recession.
+39th vice president and Governor of Maryland (1967–1969) Spiro Agnew studied chemistry at Hopkins.
+Cabinet-level officials who attended Johns Hopkins include Secretary of War Newton D. Baker, Surgeon General Antonia Novello, Attorney General Benjamin Civiletti, and Treasury Secretary Timothy Geithner.

-At the state and local level, Governor of Maryland Wes Moore earned his BA in 2001 and played wide receiver on the football team.
-Former Lieutenant Governor of Maryland and Republican National Committee chairman (2009–2011) Michael Steele is also an alumnus.
-Former Baltimore Mayor Sheila Dixon and current President of the Baltimore City Council Zeke Cohen both earned master's degrees from Hopkins.

-Johns Hopkins has produced many distinguished figures in the United States diplomatic corps and experts in national defense and security, especially due to the influence of the School of Advanced International Studies, formed in 1943.
-Students at SAIS have included Madeleine Albright, the first woman to serve as U.S. Secretary of Stateand John Hamre, president and CEO of the Center for Strategic and International Studies (CSIS).
-State Department official Alger Hiss, who gained notoriety after Whittaker Chambers accused him of spying for the Soviet Union, attended Hopkins as an undergraduate.
+Since 1943, the School of Advanced International Studies has produced many diplomats and foreign affairs experts.
+Students at SAIS have included Madeleine Albright, the first female U.S. Secretary of State and John Hamre, president and CEO of the Center for Strategic and International Studies (CSIS).
+State Department official Alger Hiss, who was accused of spying for the Soviet Union by Whittaker Chambers, attended Hopkins as an undergraduate.

-In business and finance, Hopkins’ alumni include Bloomberg, L.P. founder and Mayor of New York City (2002–2013) Mike Bloomberg, stockbroker and Merrill Lynch co-founder Edmund C. Lynch, Liberty Media chairman and owner John C. Malone, former IBM CEO Samuel J. Palmisano, and former T. Rowe Price CEO and chairman Bill Stromberg.
+In business and finance, Hopkins' alumni include Bloomberg, L.P. founder and Mayor of New York City (2002–2013) Mike Bloomberg, stockbroker and Merrill co-founder Edmund C. Lynch, Liberty Media chairman and owner John C. Malone, former IBM CEO Samuel J. Palmisano, and former T. Rowe Price CEO and chairman Bill Stromberg.

-The Writing Seminars at Johns Hopkins is the second-oldest creative writing program in the nation, and has produced such notable writers as post-colonialist Nigerian author Chimamanda Ngozi Adichie, Pulitzer Prize for Fiction winners John Barth and Louise Erdrich, journalist and The Rape of Nanking (1997) author Iris Chang, and jazz poet Gil Scott-Heron, whose works such as "The Revolution Will Not Be Televised" (1971) are considered a major precursor to modern rap music.
+The Writing Seminars at Johns Hopkins is the second-oldest creative writing program in the nation, and has produced such notable writers as post-colonialist Nigerian author Chimamanda Ngozi Adichie, Pulitzer Prize for Fiction winners John Barth and Louise Erdrich, journalist and The Rape of Nanking (1997) author Iris Chang, and jazz poet Gil Scott-Heron.

-In television and journalism, alumni include CNN anchor Wolf Blitzer, senior Washington correspondent for NBC Hallie Jackson; political satirist and writer PJ O’Rourke, and Pulitzer Prize-winning New York Times columnist Russell Baker.
+In television and journalism, alumni include CNN anchor Wolf Blitzer, senior Washington correspondent for NBC Hallie Jackson; political satirist and writer PJ O'Rourke, and Pulitzer Prize-winning New York Times columnist Russell Baker.